SarthakSethi1234/project/README.md

 # Project report Template

-## Title: [Product Researcher]
+## Title: Product Researcher Agent

 ## Overview

-For this project, I built a **Product Research Agent**—basically, an AI tool that does the heavy lifting of online shopping research for me.
+For this project, I built a **Product Research Agent** which is basically, an AI tool that does the heavy lifting of online shopping research for me.
 You just give it a product link, and it goes off to scour the web.
 It looks at the product page, checks Amazon reviews, digs through Reddit threads for real opinions, and searches the wider web for blog posts or videos.
 Basically, it does all the tedious and irritating work of researching about a product.

 Once it has all that info, it puts together a neat, easy-to-read report with the pros, cons, and a final verdict.
 My initial plan was to just end the project here i.e. the report generation will be the last output but I went ahead and also added a chat feature so that the user can ask up follow up questions about the product and it answers based on what it found on the web and the report it compiled.
 It's designed to save anyone from opening 50 tabs and go though hundereds and thousands of reviews to find out what a product is like.